-As such, we understand how complicated and confusing commercial depreciation can be.
+As such, we understand how complicated and confusing commercial property depreciation can be.
 In this article, we will look at what depreciation of a commercial building looks like, various important commercial depreciation rules and how you can use your commercial assets to your benefit.

 What Is Commercial Depreciation?